gephi/gephi-documentation/gephi-desktop/docs/Plugins/Import.md

 sidebar_position: 5
 ---

-This HowTo shows, in about 15 minutes how to create a new importer in Gephi.
 Importers push data from files, databases or external datasources to a `Container`.
 The role of the container is to host all data collected by importers (i.e. nodes, edges and attributes).
-This HowTo is focused on file importers, but the procedure is slightly similar for databases or spigots.
+This documentation is focused on file importers, but the procedure is similar for databases.

-Please look at [[Plugin Quick Start]] to know how to create a new Netbeans Module.
-When you have your plugin module, that we will call *MyImporter*, you can start this tutorial.
+Create a new plugin module, that we will call *MyImporter*.

 One can find file importer examples in the Gephi [source code](https://github.com/gephi/gephi/tree/master/modules/ImportPlugin/src/main).